oauthstuff/app2app-evolution/README.md

 To solve this the Relying Party could add the package name to the intent that opens the redirect URL.
 This would ensure that the correct app opens without Android App Links.
-It is also a good solution since we already have the package name of the IDP to check whether the app is installed or not.
+It is also a good solution since we already need to have have the package name of the IDP app to use the above `isAppInstalled`.
-JJH: I don't understand where we already have the package name from
-JJH: I'm worried that this section could be intrepretted as suggesting this very small bit of code is a better/as good solution compared to applinks - which it isn't, because we've lost the signature verification.

 ```kotlin
 val uri =  Uri.parse("https://app2app.unsicher.ovh?request_uri=Hello_World")